-Azure connected deployment planning decisions for Azure Stack integrated systems
+Azure-connected deployment planning decisions for Azure Stack integrated systems

 Deploying Azure Stack connected to Azure means that you can have either Azure Active Directory (Azure AD) or Active Directory Federation Services (AD FS) for your identity store.
 You can also choose from either billing model: pay-as-you-use or capacity-based.
-A connected deployment is the default option because allows customers to get the most value out of Azure Stack, particularly for hybrid cloud scenarios that involve both Azure and Azure Stack.
+A connected deployment is the default option because it allows customers to get the most value out of Azure Stack, particularly for hybrid cloud scenarios that involve both Azure and Azure Stack.

 Choose an identity store